raynayx/raynayx.github.io/source/_posts/piPicoSetup.md

 Another required installation is the CMake build tool since the PICO-SDK depends on it.

 # CMake Installation
-If you don not have a C++ compiler installed, install one.
+If you do not have a C++ compiler installed, install one.
 The GNU C++ compiler can be installed as follows:

 ```